ax-sh/ax-sh.github.io/README.md

 echo "module.exports = {extends: ['@commitlint/config-conventional']}" > commitlint.config.js

 # To lint commits before they are created you can use Husky's commit-msg hook:

+## Note need to run this on every new repo clone and install as .husky doesnt commit to git

 yarn add -D husky
 yarn husky install